“Treatment of bothersome hot flashes and night sweats

 Effective or Not

-How effective is hormone therapy (HT) for the treatment of menopause symptoms?
+How effective is hormone therapy (HT) or menopausal hormone therapy (MHT) for the treatment of menopause symptoms?

-On page one in Deciding About Hormone Therapy: Potential Benefits, published July 2022, the North American Menopause Society (NAMS) elaborate on:
+On page one in Deciding About Hormone Therapy Use: Potential Benefits, published February 2025, the Menopause Society (formerly the North American Menopause Society) elaborate on:

 “Hormone therapy is one of the most effective treatments available for bothersome hot flashes and night sweats.
 If hot flashes and night sweats are disrupting your daily activities and sleep, HT may improve sleep and fatigue, mood, ability to concentrate, and overall quality of life.
 Treatment of bothersome hot flashes and night sweats is the principal reason women use HT.
-Hormone therapy also treats vaginal dryness and painful sex associated with menopause.
+Hormone therapy also treats vaginal dryness and painful sex associated with menopause, as well as some urinary symptoms such as increased urinary frequency, urgency.
 Hormone therapy keeps your bones strong by preserving bone density and decreasing your risk of osteoporosis and fractures.
-If preserving bone density is your only concern, and you do not have bothersome hot flashes, other treatments may be recommended instead of HT”.2
+If preserving bone density is your only concern, and you do not have bothersome hot flashes, other treatments may be recommended instead of HT”.4

 Benefits and Risks